-After all, this relatively small country has miles of stunning coastlines and picture-postcard cities, towns and villages galore, making it the perfect holiday destination.
+With its miles of stunning coastline and picture-postcard cities, towns and villages, Portugal is the perfect holiday destination.

 Academically speaking, Portugal was ahead of the curve.
 The University of Coimbra was established way back in the year 1290.

-But not that many people know that, as a result of Portugal’s colonial history, it’s the official language of Cape Verde, Guinea-Bissau, Mozambique, Angola, Sao Tome and Principe and Equatorial Guinea.
-It’s also spoken in Macao (China), East Timor and Goa (India).
+But many people don’t know that, as a result of Portugal’s colonial history, Portuguese is also an official language in Cape Verde, Guinea-Bissau, Mozambique, Angola, São Tomé and Príncipe and Equatorial Guinea.
+And it’s spoken in Macao (China), East Timor and Goa (India).

-Over 236 million people worldwide speak Portuguese as their native language, so the Portuguese-speaking market is a powerful one, and it’s a very useful language to learn.
+Over 236 million people worldwide speak Portuguese as their native language.
+This makes the Portuguese language a very useful one to learn.

 The Anglo-Portuguese alliance was signed back in 1373 and is still going strong.

 Considering the country was ruled by a harsh dictatorship for half of the 20th century, it’s a pretty liberal place.
-It was the 6th country in Europe to legalise same-sex marriage.
+It was the 6th country in Europe to legalise same-sex marriage, doing so in 2010.

-- People in Portugal carry the least cash of any European citizens
+9 – People in Portugal don’t carry much cash

-The ATM system is so good in Portugal that the average citizen only carries 29 euros in cash.
-63 euros is the European average, so that’s quite a difference!
+Portugal’s ATM system is extensive and advanced.
+In fact, there are 166 ATMs per 100,000 people (the second highest number in the EU).
 You can do anything from buying train tickets to donating to charity through the ATMs here.
 On top of that, card payments are very widespread and becoming ever more widely used.